Inside

 First Courtyard

-There are several interesting structures worth exploring in the complex, including:
+Here, there are several interesting areas and structures worth visiting, including:

-The Garden: When you first enter the First Courtyard, you'll be greeted by the beautiful palace gardens.
-It's a great place to take a stroll and soak up the heritage of the city.
+The Garden: Upon entering the First Courtyard, you are welcomed by the beautiful palace gardens.
+It is a wonderful place to take a stroll in a peaceful environment.

-Fountains: There are several fountains, but the most interesting one is the Executioner's Fountain.
-It gets its name from the alleged ritual of executioners washing their hands here after an execution.
+Fountains: There are several fountains on the area, but perhaps the most interesting one stands here and is called the Executioner's Fountain.
+It owes its name to the alleged ritual where the executioner was said to wash his hands here after an execution.

 Second Courtyard

-Imperial Council Chamber: This three-story building on the edge of the second courtyard is where the imperial council met four times a week and governed the Ottoman Empire for most of its history.
-The room to the right displays the palace's clock collection
+Imperial Council Chamber: In this three-story building on the edge of the second courtyard, the imperial council met four times a week, governing the Ottoman Empire.
+The room to the right of the chamber showcases the palace's clock collection.

-Tower of Justice: The Tower of Justice, on the left, is an interesting structure.
-What's interesting is that it's connected to the Harem, which allowed the sultan to enter a small room and eavesdrop on imperial council meetings without being notice noticed.
+Tower of Justice: The Tower of Justice on the left side is an intriguing structure.
+What makes it interesting is its connection to the Harem, allowing the Sultan to enter a small room and eavesdrop on the imperial council meetings unnoticed.

-Palace Kitchens: On the right side of the courtyard, you'll find the Palace Kitchens.
-These kitchens not only fed the Ottoman royal family, but also the thousands of palace employees.
-Today, you can see Ottoman kitchen utensils, an impressive collection of Chinese porcelain with over 10,000 exhibits, and other objects belonging to the palace kitchens.
+Palace Kitchens: On the right side of the courtyard, you'll find the palace kitchens.
+These kitchens not only fed the Ottoman royal family but also thousands of palace staff.
+Today, you can see Ottoman kitchen utensils here, along with an impressively large collection of Chinese porcelain.

 Third Courtyard